Department of Mathematics and Statistics

 - On the connectivity of visibility graphs, with Attila Pór, Pavel Valtr and David R. Wood, Discrete Comput.
 Geom.
 48 (2012), no. 3, 669-681.

 - Unit distance graphs with ambiguous chromatic number, Electron.
 J. Combin.
 16 (2009), no. 1, Note 31.

 - A dense distance 1 excluding set in R3, with D. Coulson, Austral.
 Math.
 Soc.
 Gaz.
 34 (2007), no. 2,

-Here is my PhD Thesis, which is currently under examination.
+Here is my PhD Thesis.
 Here are some lp_solve files related to my work on a conjecture of Kleitman and Pinchasi (see Chapter 6).
 See the included readme.txt for how to interpret them.